Saharshasamala1112/python_projects/vigenere_cipher/README.md

 🖼️ Preview Screenshot

 🧠 How It Works
-The Vigenère cipher shifts each letter of the plaintext based on the corresponding letter in the key.
+Each letter is shifted by the corresponding character in the key.

-Non-alphabetic characters are not modified.
+Non-alphabetic characters remain unchanged.

-Encryption and decryption use the same function with positive or negative shifts.
+Uses the same function for encryption and decryption with different shift directions.

-🤝 Contributing
-Pull requests and feature suggestions are welcome!
-Possible future improvements:

-🔑 Add file-based encryption/decryption

-🖼️ GUI version with Tkinter

-📦 Packaging as a Python module

 📜 License
 This project is licensed under the MIT License.